redux-offline/redux-offline/README.md

 #### Change how network requests are made

-To replace the default `fetch` effects handler, define it as `config.effect`:
+Probably the first thing you will want to do is to replace the default `fetch` effects handler.
+So this by overriding `config.effect`:
 ```js
 const config = {
   effect: (effect, action) => {